johnfercher/maroto/docs/README.md

 ## Migration

 1. We will no longer maintain the current version`v1.0.0`of maroto.
-   - The last version`v0.43.0`was release as`v1.0.0`through the main branch, marking the end of the old version.
+   - The last version`v0.43.0`was released as`v1.0.0`through the main branch, marking the end of the old version.
-   - The old`v1`code was move to a`v1`branch.
+   - The old`v1`code was moved to a`v1`branch.
 2. The master branch now keeps the`v2`code, being the default implementation now.
    - [Beta versions](https://go.dev/doc/modules/version-numbers) will be released as we achieve small deliverables.
    - There still some issues not solved from`v1`, but`v2`already solved more than 20 issues from`v1`.